4ward110/4ward110/README.md

 ### I'm Long 🐉🐉🐉

 ### 📃 About me:
+-
-- 🔭 I’m currently working on Cloud ☁️ and System 💻
+- 🔭 I has worked on System 💻 and Cloud Computing and System for about 1 years but now i'm researching about ML & DL.
 - 🧠 I love Programming ⌨️ Research 🔎 & Science 🧑‍ 🔬 💥
 - 🌱 I’m currently learning Telecommunication in Posts Telecommunications Institute of Technology
 - 🚀 Become a Scientist 👨‍🔬